project-codeflare/.github/profile/README.md

 **[CodeFlare SDK][codeflare-sdk] and [CLI][codeflare-cli]** to define, develop, and control remote distributed compute jobs and infrastructure from either a python-based environment or command-line interface

-**[AppWrapper][appwrapper]** a flexible and workload-agnostic mechanism for enabling Kueue to manage a group of Kubernetes resources as a single logical unit
+**[AppWrapper][appwrapper]** a flexible and workload-agnostic mechanism to enable Kueue to manage a group of Kubernetes resources as a single logical unit and to provide an additional level of automatic fault detection and recovery

 **[Instascale][instascale]** for on-demand resource scaling of an OpenShift cluster